 - Pregnant women.

 - People with a poor immune system.
 For example, people with leukaemia, with HIV/AIDS, taking steroid medication or having chemotherapy.

 - People with heart or lung disease.

 - People with severe skin conditions.

-- Very young babies - especially those less than a month old (neonates).
+- Very young babies - especially those less than 1 month old (neonates).

-Shingles is caused by the same virus that causes chickenpox and so is like a complication of chickenpox.
+Shingles is caused by the same virus that causes chickenpox and so is a delayed complication of chickenpox.
 Anyone who has had chickenpox in the past may develop shingles.
 Shingles is an infection of a nerve and the area of skin supplied by the nerve.
 It causes a rash and pain in a band-like local area along the affected nerve.
-About 1 in 5 people has shingles at some time in their life.
+About 1 in 5 people have shingles at some time in their lives.
 It can occur at any age, but it is most common in people over the age of 50.